Eggbertx/OmniChip-8/README.md

  * Bare metal x86

-# Games
+# Credit
 All of the games in `games/` are public domain, and came from [here](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html) except for omnichip8, oc8, and their respective .c8 sources.
+Some of the opcode comments in src/chip8.c come from [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#font)